 Stefano has published over 90 articles in peer-reviewed journals and regularly presents his research at national and international conferences.

-Lisa is a Senior Research Associate at the Healthcare Improvement Studies (THIS) Institute, University of Cambridge.
+Lisa is a Senior Social Scientist in the Nuffield Department of Primary Care Health Sciences, University of Oxford.
 She leads applied qualitative and mixed methods research aimed at improving quality and safety in healthcare, with a focus on women's health, in particular pregnancy and childbirth, maternal morbidity, and neonatal and adult intensive care.
 Lisa worked as a TV and radio producer for the BBC and Channel 4 before her research career.
-She has a DPhil in Medical Sociology from the University of Oxford and was previously Director of Applied Research for the Health Experiences Research Group in the Nuffield Department of Primary Care in Oxford where she worked from 2010-2019.
-She conducted an interview study with parents whose baby needed neonatal surgery, published as a parent resource on Healthtalk.
+She has a DPhil in Medical Sociology from the University of Oxford.
+She worked with the Health Experiences Research Group in the Nuffield Department of Primary Care Health Sciences in Oxford from 2010-2019 and conducted an interview study with parents whose baby needed neonatal surgery, published as a parent resource on Healthtalk.
+She has recently spent three years at the Healthcare Improvement Studies (THIS) Institute, University of Cambridge before returning to Oxford in June 2023.
 Her publications can be found on ORCID.

 Crispin Jenkinson is Professor of Health Services Research in the Nuffield Department of Population Health, and an Official Fellow of Harris Manchester College, University of Oxford.
 He graduated from Bedford College (University of London) before coming to Oxford where he gained an MSc in Psychology and then undertook research on the psychological impact of long-term illness for a DPhil.
 Prior to joining the department he was a research fellow at Nuffield College, Oxford.
 His main research interests include patient reported outcomes and health status measurement, the evaluation of patient experiences of medical care, and methodology.
 He has extensive experience of developing and validating outcome measures and, in collaboration with others, has conducted randomised controlled trials in which such instruments have been primary end-points.
 He has written and edited a number of books as well as having published over 250 peer reviewed papers.